Sukhmani99/Stocker/README.md

  * The StockerApplication program is based on top of a Spring Boot application
  * It uses maven as the build tool
+ * The main algorithm can be found in the file mentioned below

+    Stocker/src/main/java/com/example/StockerApplication.java

  * Make sure you haven installed on your system to run this application
- * Hit the below command to run the application in the terminal mvn spring-boot:run
+ * Hit the below command to run the application in the terminal

+    mvn spring-boot:run

  * You can also run the application in IntelliJ by clicking on the run button in the project toolbar